Proof by Contradiction

 Disproof by counter example

-Proof by contradiction (including proof of the irrationality of \sqrt{2} and the infinity of primes, and application to unfamiliar proofs)
+Proof by contradiction (including proof of the irrationality of and the infinity of primes, and application to unfamiliar proofs)